jeckvld/use-react-dialog/README.md

 Props:

-- `dialogsMap` - a Map that defines all the dialogs in a way: Map<string, DialogComponent>.
+- `dialogs` - an **object** that defines all the dialogs in a way: Record<string, DialogComponent>.
 This is used for identifying the correct dialog component by its name for different operations (e.g. opening, closing, etc.).

-Returns: ReactNode.
+Returns: JSX.Element.

 ---